S3-working-group/s3-practical-guide/src/making-and-evolving-agreements/evaluate-agreements.md

 ## Evaluate Agreements

-The periodical review of agreements is an essential practice for a learning organization: continuously improving the body of agreements, and eliminating waste:
+Regular review of agreements is an essential practice for a learning organization: continuously evolving the body of agreements, and eliminating waste:

-* adapt to changes in context
+* adapt to changing context
-* integrate emerging knowledge
+* integrate learning
-* adjust expectations and actual outcome

 *Is the agreement still relevant?*

-*Is the agreement still good enough for now and safe enough to try?*
+*Is the agreement still good enough for now and safe enough to continue?*

 *Is there a reason why NOT to continue with this agreement?*